 Empirical Rule is applied to data sets that follow a normal distribution that means bell-shaped.
 In a normal distribution, both sides of the distribution have a 50% probability each.

-If the data set is not normally distributed, then there is another approximation or rule that applies to all types of data sets, which is Chebyshev’s Theorem.
+If the data set is not normally distributed, then there is another approximation or Rule that applies to all types of data sets, which is Chebyshev’s Theorem.
 It says three things:

 - At least 3/4th of all the observations will lie within 2Standard Deviations from the Mean.
-This is a strong approximation.
+It is a strong approximation.
 It means if there are 100 observations, then 3/4th of the observations that are 75 observations will lie within +/- 2 Standard Deviations from the Mean.